sarajuhosova/cbc-type-checker/README.md

 1. Install Agda by following [the instruction on the website](https://agda.readthedocs.io/en/latest/getting-started/installation.html).
 2. Install the `standard-library` using the [installation guide](https://github.com/agda/agda-stdlib/blob/master/doc/installation-guide.md).
+3. To test that everything works, compile the `src/Everything.agda` file.

 ## Overview

 The type checker is built up using various components, outlined below.
+A small example where the type checker is used can be found in the `Everything` module.

 ### `Util.Scope`